wingify/readme-central/docs/Best Practices/fme-sdks-performance-n-benchmarking.md

 >
 > Benchmarks are representative of high-performance production environments and help assess SDK behavior under typical backend and service workloads.

-To help you understand the performance characteristics of the VWO FME SDKs across different environments, we’ve broken down key critical technical dimensions for evaluating SDK integration in production systems.
+To help you understand the performance characteristics of the VWO FE SDKs across different environments, we’ve broken down key critical technical dimensions for evaluating SDK integration in production systems.

 In the following sections, you'll find detailed insights on: